AnthonysWebLLC/CodingStandards/README.md

 # Use #
 After installing whenever you a attempt a commit the coding standards plugin will automatically check all changed code and present a warning message if anything doesn't follow the standards.
 You can skip this check via `git commit -n`

-You can also run a full repository code check via
+You can also run a full repository coding standards check any time via `Console/cake CodingStandards.coding_standards_check`

 # Why have Coding Standardsor changing ? #
 Amoung many, one of the most prevalent reasons for having Coding Standards is to help make code more easily readbale when you have multiple or changing project contributors.